phurinjeffy/UQ-Basement/README.md

 - **OpenRouter & OpenAI** for AI capabilities
 - **Supabase** for the excellent backend infrastructure
 - **React & FastAPI Communities** for amazing documentation
+- **ChatGPT & GitHub Copilot** for assisting with code development and debugging

 ---